 What are the MINIMUM system requirements for Vision?

 Yes, Vision is cross-platform and runs on the MAC and Windows operating systems.
-MAC OSX 10.10 or 10.11 is the only requirement.
+MAC OSX 10.11 or greater is the only requirement.
 The MAC version currently supports Artnet and sACN as DMX providers.
 All Vision licenses are cross-platform, allowing you to run on either PC or MAC.

 How many lights can I run in Vision?